swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

   - Package release metadata will continue to be sent as a JSON object.
   - Package release metadata must be sent as part of the "create a package release" request and adhere to the [schema](#package-release-metadata-standards).
   - Package release metadata may be included in the "create a package release" request in one of these ways, depending on registry server support:
-    + A multipart section named `metadata` in the request body
+    + A multipart section named `metadata` in the request body.
-    + A file named `package-metadata.json` **inside** the source archive being published
+    + A file named `package-metadata.json` **inside** the source archive being published.
-  - Registry server may allow and/or populate additional metadata by expanding the schema, but not alter any predefined properties.
+  - Registry server may allow and/or populate additional metadata by expanding the schema, but it must not alter any of the predefined properties.
   - Registry server will continue to include metadata in the "fetch information about a package release" response.

 #### Package release metadata standards